dnokafor/yourfinanceworks/docs/GLOBAL_SEARCH_SYSTEM.md

 # Global Search System

-A comprehensive search system that allows users to search across all data in the invoice management system using OpenSearch for indexing and full-text search capabilities.
+A comprehensive search system that allows users to search across all data in the {APP_NAME} using OpenSearch for indexing and full-text search capabilities.

 ## 🚀 Features